Regain Your Terrain Digestive Protocol:

 - Consume Lots of Small and Medium Chain Fats: Small chain fats (SCFAs) such as butyric acid and medium chain fats (MCT’s) like caprylic and lauric acid are powerful support for the microflora.
 You find butyric acid in grass-fed butter and ghee and caprylic/lauric acid in coconut oil.

 - Anti-Microbial Herbs: Some herbs such as oregano, thyme, peppermint and basil help to kill off bad microbes and favor the development of healthy microbes.
 Consume these generously in either a fresh, dried or essential oil form on a daily basis.
-You can also use supplemental antimicrobials such as berberine, bayberry and grapefruit seed extract.
-I have my clients use GI Regulator to reduce microbial counts.
+I use GI Clear with my clients to help weed out the bad microbes.

 - Practice Intermittent Fasting: Go a minimum of 12 hours between meals overnight.
 Try to work your way to 16–18 hour daily fasts.
 Be sure to drink as much clean water as possible in order to flush your system and save off hunger.

 - Use a High Quality Probiotic Supplement: Taking a high quality probiotic on a daily basis is especially beneficial to improve your gut health.
-I recommend Probiocharge as a general wellness probiotic and SBO Probiotic for challenging digestive health conditions.
+I recommend Probiocharge as a general wellness probiotic and SBO Probiotics – Ultimate for challenging digestive health conditions.

 - Consume Healthy Prebiotic Foods: This includes dark green leafy veggies, asparagus, leeks, carrots, onions, garlic, radishes, artichokes and jicama.
 Include these in your daily diet.
 If you have an increase in gas and bloating consider reducing certain FODMAP groups.
 Read this article for more info.